Follow @ChrisHoltmann on Twitter

 - 2014-15 Jim Phelan National Coach of the Year Finalist

-his efforts, Holtmann was named Big South Conference Coach of the
+- 2013 Big South Conference Coach of the Year

-The talented coach accepted the position of head coach at Gardner-Webb after spending two seasons as an assistant coach under former Butler assistant John Groce at Ohio University.
-He was part of the staff that helped lead the Bobcats to the 2010 Mid-American Conference Tournament championship and an upset of No. 3 seed Georgetown in the opening round of the 2010 NCAA Men’s Basketball Championship.
-Prior to his stint at Ohio, he served for five seasons as an assistant coach at Gardner-Webb, including four seasons as Associate Head Coach.
+Prior to taking the head coaching position at Gardner-Webb, Holtmann spent two seasons as an assistant coach at Ohio University under former Butler assistant John Groce.
+He helped build back-to-back top classes as recruiting coordinator for the Bobcats, and he was part of the staff that led Ohio to the 2010 Mid-American Conference Tournament title and an upset of No. 3 seed Georgetown in the opening round of the 2010 NCAA Tournament.
+Before his stint at Ohio, he served for five seasons as an assistant coach at Gardner-Webb, including four seasons as Associate Head Coach.

 A native of Nicholasville, Ky., Holtmann was an NAIA All-American guard at Taylor University.
 He helped lead Taylor to a 25-9 record, a No. 1 national ranking and a berth in the NAIA National Tournament in 1993-94.
 He served as a graduate assistant coach at Taylor in 1997-98, spent one season as an assistant coach at Geneva College and then returned to Taylor as an assistant coach under head coach Paul Patterson.
 In his final two seasons at Taylor, the Trojans posted a 50-16 record, won back-to-back conference titles and ranked in the “Top 15” of the NAIA national poll.

 Holtmann earned a degree in psychology from Taylor in 1994 and a Master’s Degree in athletic administration from Ball State in 2000.
 He and his wife, Lori, have one daughter, Nora Jane.

 2014-present – Butler University, Head Coach

 2013-14 – Butler University, Assistant Coach